Guide for Python Noobs: Workflow with Useful Tools

 Git saves snapshots (commits) of your project and even allows working on multiple versions of your project at the same time (branches).

-Please install git via scoop install git if it is not allready installed.
+Please install git via scoop install git if it is not already installed.

 Configuration